-Command line interface (CLI) You can use the command line interface of VVR to configure, administer, and monitor VVR in a distributed environment.

-This guide gives instructions on configuring, administering, and monitoring VVR using the
+You can use the command line interface (CLI) of VVR to configure, administer, and monitor VVR in a distributed environment.
+This guide provides instructions on configuring, administering, and monitoring VVR using the InfoScale product installer.

-Veritas product installer.

-This topic explains how to set up a Replicated Data Set (RDS) using the command-line interface.
-VVR enables you to set up replication either when the data volumes are zero initialized or contain valid data.
+This topic explains how to set up a Replicated Data Set (RDS) using the CLI.
+VVR enables you to set up replication either when the data volumes are zero-initialized or contain valid data.
 Make sure you follow the best practices or recommendations described to ensure successful configuration of VVR.